jackey1510/DecentralFund-Web/README.md

 The contributors can vote to approve/decline the Request, which can help prevent rigged/poorly managed campaign.

+## Network

+The smart contract for this application is hosted on Rinkeby Testnet.

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env.local file